drahem/API-UI-framework/README.md

 **What is UI Testing?** UI testing means testing the website that users see and interact with - clicking buttons, filling forms, navigating pages, etc. It's like having a robot that uses the website just like a human would.

-## 🎯 What Does This Framework Test?
+## 🎯 What Can This Framework Test?

-This framework tests an event management system in two ways:
+This framework is designed to test both APIs and web applications.
+You can use it to test:

 ### API Testing
-Tests the backend services (the "behind the scenes" part):
+Test backend services (the "behind the scenes" part):
+- **REST APIs** - Any RESTful API endpoints
-- **Authentication** - Logging in and getting access tokens
+- **Authentication** - Login, token management, and authorization
-- **Blobs** - File storage and retrieval
-- **Events** - Creating, reading, updating, and deleting events via API
-- **Locations** - Managing location information via API
+- **CRUD Operations** - Create, Read, Update, Delete operations
-- **Users** - User management operations via API
+- **Data Validation** - Verify API responses and data integrity
-- **Tasks** - Task creation and management via API
+- **Error Handling** - Test error scenarios and status codes
-- And many more...
+- **Integration Testing** - Test how different APIs work together

 ### UI Testing
-Tests the website that users interact with (the "what you see" part):
+Test the website that users interact with (the "what you see" part):
-- **Login** - Testing the login page and authentication flow
+- **User Interface** - Buttons, forms, navigation, and page elements
-- **Event Creation** - Creating events through the website interface
-- **Location Management** - Adding and managing locations through the UI
-- **Invoice Generation** - Creating invoices for events
-- **End-to-End Flows** - Complete user workflows (e.g., login → create location → create event → generate invoice)
+- **User Workflows** - Complete end-to-end user journeys
+- **Form Validation** - Input fields, dropdowns, and form submissions
+- **Navigation** - Page transitions and routing
+- **Visual Elements** - Text, images, and layout verification

 ## 🛠️ Tools Used (Simple Explanation)